kmcd14/data-representation-courseware/README.md

     - I don't need you to reformat or analyse the data in any way
     - It should be about 10ish lines long (I have not counted)
 - You will need to find the dataset in CSO.ie, try economic and then finance.

+## Assignment 04

+- Write a program in python that will read a file from a repository.
+- The program should then replace all the instances of the text "Andrew" with your name
+- The program should then commit those changes and push the file back to the repository.

+<p>I do not need to see your keys.
+Save the program as assignment04-github.py to the same repository you uploaded the xml too.
+Marks will be given for the functionality and layout of the code; I do expect minimal comments to indicate you know what the program is doing.</p>